gleannyc/documentation/docs/index.md

-# Introduction to Glean
+# Welcome to Glean's documentation

+Glean is an interactive data exploration tool for anyone in your organization to discover actionable insights.

-Glean allows you to quickly publish self-service data tools so your team can answer their own questions in realtime instead of asking someone to write a SQL query.
+Glean allows you to quickly publish self-service data tools so your team can answer their own questions, instead of asking someone to write a SQL query.

-Click the New Model button above to get started, or click the right arrow to take a five minute tour.

-## Setup your project and team

-You are currently in a project, where your data analysis and visualization live.
-You can invite people, setup database connections and manage your project by clicking on your project name.

-## What will you track?

-Glean is good at helping your team track your operations and dig into what's going on.

-What are the things your team is doing that you should be tracking over time?

-## Add your first data model

-Every chart and analysis is based on a Glean data model.
-A data model is a table with at least one date and some attributes.
-Let's take an example data model that we'll create from a database query.

-This data model has one date and two attributes.
+!!! info "Just signed up with Glean?"

+    Take a look at the [Quickstart guide](guides/quickstart/)

+## Glean workflow

+### 1. Define your Data Models

+Your data models define metrics and filters upfront so you can analyze data without writing writing code everytime.

+### 2. Analyze and Explore

+Glean automatically sets up an intuitive data exploration dashboard for each data model.

+You can save views of the data that are important to your organization.

+### 3. Share

+When you find something interesting, create a share link to let others dig in.

+The whole team is now empowered to dig into the data and share hypotheses.

+[^1]: This documentation is a work in progress, please [contact us](contact-us.md) if you have any questions or suggestions or feel free to comment on any of these pages.